bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part3.md

 // Part 3: Fix the map flags.
 // We want to read the results of our kernel and save them to a bitmap.
 The
 // map flags below are more typically used to initialize a buffer.
 What map
-// flag should be used instead? auto buf = reinterpret_cast<const uint32_t*>(
+// flag should we use instead? auto buf = reinterpret_cast<const uint32_t*>(
     commandQueue.enqueueMapBuffer(
         deviceMemDst,